Shiblumi/SlugMeter/README.md

 This section will walk you through installing and running the project.

 1. Clone the Repo
-2. Run `npm install -g` in order to gather dependencies.
+2. Run `./slug-setup.py` in order to gather dependencies.
 3. From the root directory, run `./slug-start.py`.
 This script starts the server and opens the page on port 3000.

 ### **Note that the server is currently set to connect to our Mongo Database and uses an environment variable URI (`MONGODB_URI` in the application) and will not be able to connect if no such URI is passed.**